second-front/data-exercise/README.md

 You are free to modify any of the provided infrastructure to meet your needs.

 Base Criteria
-- [ ] Write a script to consume three or more realted open source APIs to populate the database
+- [ ] Write a script to consume three or more realted open source APIs to populate a datastore
 - [ ] Provide instructions on how to run your script
 - [ ] Visually render the data inside of a notebook
 - [ ] Provide some light data analytics